flexflow/flexflow-train/CONTRIBUTING.md

    1. If you have root permissions: [DeterminateSystems/nix-installer](https://github.com/DeterminateSystems/nix-installer)

    2. If you don't have root permissions: [DavHau/nix-portable](https://github.com/DavHau/nix-portable).
-      Note that nix-portable does not work particularly well if the nix store is in NFS, so if you are running on an HPC cluster where the home directory is mounted via NFS we recommend setting the `NP_LOCATION` environment to `/tmp` or some other non-NFS location.
+      Note that nix-portable does not work particularly well if the nix store is in NFS[^1] or other distributed file systems, so if you are running on an HPC cluster where the home directory is mounted via a distributed file system we recommend setting the
+      `NP_LOCATION` environment to `/tmp` or some other non-NFS location.

       While you should at least skim nix-portable's setup instructions, you'll probably end up doing something like this:
       ```